 - Relevancy: All submissions must have relevance.
 For example, if you provide a Friend submission, it must show why this friend is relevant.
 If you try submitting all the friends listed in their FaceBook then the judge will likely reject all of these submissions.
 Ensure you take time to provide details that describe why this submission is important.

 - Only registered teams/individuals can participate in the contest.

-- Attacking any Trace Labs or hosting group’s infrastructure will result in immediate disqualification.
+- Attacking any Trace Labs or hosting group’s infrastructure will result in immediate disqualification and permanent ban.

-- Attempting to exploit any other players will result in immediate disqualification.
+- Attempting to exploit any other players will result in immediate disqualification and permanent ban.

 - Using passwords from publicly available data breaches will result in immediate disqualification.
 While the data is public, the use of that data is illegal, immoral and not in the spirit of Trace Labs mission.
 Using tools to see which of their accounts have been breached is acceptable and encouraged.